- is underpinned by aims, values and purpose;

-Below are our curriculum plan documents showing what is taught/covered in each subject across the classes.
-English is linked to the termly topic and we use high quality texts as models to promote progression e.g. the use of 'Carrie's War' in a Second World War topic.
-Following a 'Storytelling' or 'Talk for Writing' approach, Children in often learn part of these texts by heart to give them a framework to improve their writing.
+English is linked to the termly topic where appropriate and we use high quality texts as models to promote progression e.g. the use of 'Carrie's War' in a Second World War topic.
+Following a 'Storytelling' or 'Talk for Writing' approach, children often learn part of these texts by heart to give them a framework to improve their writing.
 They then innovate on these texts.

 Spelling, grammar and punctuation are taught and then practiced in different written contexts, where possible linking with the genre of writing being taught. these links can be seen in the 'Learning Journeys' created to follow throughout a unit.